Ibrahimdoc/Cloud-engineering-roadmap/01-linux/notes.md

 - Files and directories interpret x differently.
 - Numeric permissions encode intent precisely.
 - Directories require x to be entered.
 - pwd before chmod or rm is non-negotiable

+Day 4 - Processes

+- A process is a running instance of a command.
+- Foreground processes block the shell; background processes do not.
+- ps shows a snapshot of running processes.
+- top shows live CPU and memory pressure.
+- servers run processes unateended; user sessions are not required.

 cloud analogy: